TaliWeinstein/taliweinstein.github.io/content/project/WomEng/index.md

 ---
 title:  Biomedical Unpacked Workshop Creation
-summary: Investigates the impact of spectral and cepstral acoustic features on persuasiveness in proof-of-concept study based on vocal characteristics.
+summary: Designed a full day workshop for high school girls to expose them to the field of biomedical engineering.
 tags:
   - Volenteering
 date: "2022-08-14T00:00:00Z"